websights

 This dependence on the deformed state of the geometry makes this a nonlinear boundary condition type.
 Therefore, it is not applicable in any linear analysis type, such as linear static and harmonic.

 Find below a nonlinear study, comparing both pressure boundary conditions applied to a beam.
-The set up of both cases is identical, except for the type of boundary condition.
+The setup for both cases is identical, except for the type of boundary condition.

-Figure 2: Resulting displacement using a follower pressure boundary condition.
+Figure 2: Resulting displacement using a follower pressure boundary condition (right) and pressure boundary condition (left)

-In the figure above, the pressure is being applied to the top face of the beam.
-The blue-shaded beam indicates the original, undeformed structure, before pressure was applied.
+On the right part in Figure 2, the pressure is being applied to the top face of the beam.
+The dotted line indicates the original, undeformed beam structure before pressure was applied.
 As the beam starts to undergo deformation, the follower pressure adapts to the new configuration, always applying forces normal to the top face.

-Figure 3 shows the results for an ordinary pressure boundary condition:
+The left part of Figure 2 shows the results for an ordinary pressure boundary condition: